stazz/UtilPack/Source/UtilPack.NuGet.MSBuild/README.md

 There are no special constraints when developing the MSBuild task that will be executed by ```UtilPack.NuGet.MSBuild``` package.
 No certain class is required to be extended, and no dependencies (other than to MSBuild assemblies) are required.
 Developing for .NET 4.5+, .NET Standard 1.3+ and .NET Core 1.0+ is supported - indeed, it is enough to target .NET Standard 1.3, and your task will be executable by both desktop and .NET Core MSBuild.
-Referencing third-party NuGet packages is supported, as long as they are visible in ```.nuspec``` file.
+Referencing third-party NuGet packages is supported, as long as the dependencies are visible in ```.nuspec``` file.
 The assemblies may reside in ```lib``` or ```build``` folders of the package, both are supported.

 ## Advanced